achouhan93/heiDS-ArchEHR-QA-2025/README.md

 ## Running the Pipeline

 Clone and navigate to the repository.
-The main script is `heiDS_archehr-qa-pipeline.ipynb`.
+The pipeline is designed in a jupyter notebook `heiDS_archehr-qa-pipeline.ipynb` in the [notebook](notebook) folder.
+Follow the execution steps present in the notebook inorder to reproduce the results.

 ### Development Evaluation